Removing a mechanical clock movement

 Modern post WW2 Floor clocks

 Remove weights and pendulum - Unhook the weights and set them aside.
 Do the same with the pendulum.
 Be sure to handle these items with a rag or use gloves.
 This goes for the dial as well as any other shiny metal item on your clock.
-If touched directly, the acid from your hands and sweat will cause the metal to tarnish.
-It will not be immediately evident, but over time you would see dark finger prints in these areas.
+If touched directly, the acid fro hands and sweat will cause the metal to tarnish.
+It will not be immediately evident, but over time it can be seen with dark finger prints in these areas.

 Removing the clock hands